vargovargo/professional/TheCity.md

 In presenting the city as a place with you today I want to cover three points that can guide our discussion to follow.

-1. Cities within the environment: The connections between activities in cities and the natural systems within which they set.
+1. Cities __IN__ the environment: The connections between activities in cities and the natural systems within which they set.
 Can cities be supportive of ecological function?

-2. Cities as environment: The city as human habitat and as a key determinant of individual and community health as well as environmental impact.
+2. Cities __AS__ environment: The city as human habitat and as a key determinant of individual and community health as well as environmental impact.

-3. The City simultaneously holds a unique place in our individual and collective psyches that makes them ideal spatial and political units of action on the most pressing global problems we as humans face.
+3. Cities and __OUR NATURE__: cities simultaneously hold a unique place in our individual and collective psyches that makes them ideal spatial and political units of action on the most pressing global problems we as humans face.

 #1.
 The City in Environment#
+###The City is a place connected to other places and people well outside its municipal, political, and physical boundaries.###

 Though the phrase is synonymous with a bucolic rural life, “living off the land” is equally applicable to cities.
 A crucial difference is in scale and reach.
 Cities are critical for thinking about global sustainability because cities rely on resources well beyond their physical borders.
 Even within cities self-sufficient living (think of gardens fed by rain barrels in the backyards of houses covered by solar panels) is commonly mistaken for being sustainable, but in today’s globalized world virtually nothing at a local scale is self-sufficient (think of the building materials for the home, or the bikes the residents use to get around).
 An almost universal characteristic of urbanism is that the resources and materials on which we survive come from places other than where we live.
+Conversely, the wastes produced within cities do not sit on our (literal) doorsteps in perpetuity.

-To become meaningful, urban sustainability must address appropriate scales, and these nearly always extend beyond municipal boundaries (Hough 1994).
+To become meaningful, urban sustainability must address appropriate scales, and these nearly always extend beyond municipal boundaries ([Hough 1994](http://books.google.com/books?id=D7XK90pBeyYC&pg=PA40&lpg=PA40&dq=Design+with+city+nature:+An+overview+of+some+issues+the+ecological+city&source=bl&ots=vRVMfEbpe7&sig=-idlcsLsySXs7TzxYUjBiqhIr3Q&hl=en&sa=X&ei=3b4hVMHjA4GWgwTEq4HAAQ&ved=0CCgQ6AEwAQ#v=onepage&q=Design%20with%20city%20nature%3A%20An%20overview%20of%20some%20issues%20the%20ecological%20city&f=false)).
 Honest pursuit of sustainability must connect our propensity to live urban lives with impacts on the environments that support those lives.
 Moving forward there must be more obvious and explicit connections between cities and natural systems.

+Implicit in this should be a recognition -- or at least some testing of the aspects -- of the degree to which our spatial arrangement and/or urban-ness matter for environmental impact.
+Cursory logic of the city and the urban often leads to false presumptions around the city's impact on ecological disturbance, resource consumption, and pollution.
+If cities are demonstrated to be crucial demand-side strategies the city becomes a crucial piece in achieving sustainable development promised by technological fixes.

-### The urban advantage###
+### The Urban Advantage###

+Questions of the connections between urban organization (spatial) and environmental impacts help demonstrate the comparative per capita urban advantages. (* In a study we published in 2013 we found much of the growth in Atlanta to follow the suburban patter.
+And expected that if half of the suburban population growth during the study period had been added following a more urban pattern of development, over 77 square miles (about 50,000 acres) of forests may have been preserved the equivalent of 20 percent of the total forest lost during the decade.*)For example, which arrangements lessen impacts on energy use, water consumption, and waste production?
+And subsequently, how are these arrangements prioritized as energy policies?

-Organization of people in cities can reduce per-capita energy consumption.
+In addition to land consumption, there is now evidence that some of the defining charateristics of places we call cities -- large populations and density -- can reduce per-capita energy consumption.
 Infrastructure investments, such as those for sewers and roads, are considerable expenses for municipalities.
 Density around these investments makes them operationally efficient and can increase tax revenues to make them affordable.
 Compact urban centers can help decrease per-capita GHG emissions.
 The average energy use among homes with increasing density -- single-family detached, single-family attached, and multi-family -- demonstrates these benefits.
 Suburban areas typically have larger homes and more cars.
 They require people to drive longer distances than residents of compact developments and urban centers.
 Moving a household from a less-dense suburban area to a more-dense urban area reduces energy use -- more than technological improvements can achieve.
 For the average household in the United States, moving from a traditional suburb to a green urban location could [reduce energy use by 75 percent](http://www.epa.gov/smartgrowth/location_efficiency_BTU.htm).

 The effect of urban structure on energy varies from place to place, but [residents of central cities generally use less energy and create lower GHG emissions than suburban residents](http://pubs.acs.org/doi/abs/10.1021/es4034364).
 Personal and household behaviors and actions have only a modest effect on these emissions.
 Within large metropolitan areas in the United States, [household emissions are more closely associated with population density than they are with household size or income](http://pubs.acs.org/doi/abs/10.1021/es102221h).